Where to Stay in Granada First Time: Best Areas

 đź’° Best budget hotel:Granada Five Senses Rooms & Suites

-10 Best Areas to stay in Granada Spain for tourists
+Best Areas to stay in Granada Spain for tourists:

 @Eurostars Catedral

-El Centro is the best place for first-timers because it has the heart of the city, that offers a wide ranege attractions, tourists facilities, and vibrant nightlife.
-This is Granada’s new commercial city center is centered around Plaza Nueva, Calle Reyes Catolicos, and Catedral de Granada.
+The Centro neighborhood is the city’s new commercial area and is centered around Plaza Nueva, Calle Reyes Catolicos, and Catedral de Granada.

 While not as big as some of the major Spanish cities by any means, an abundance of tapas bars, cafes, and restaurants, all within walking distance, will make El Centro feel right in the thick of it.
 There is also plenty of souvenir shops and an amazing food market that you can spend browsing your days away in.

-Highlight attractions are the 16th-century traditional Spanish Renaissance style: Granada Cathedral and Royal Chapel.
-Granada Cathedral is the world’s fourth largest cathedral, and dominates Granda’s historic center.
+• the Granada Cathedral, the 16th-century traditional Spanish Renaissance style, the world’s fourth largest cathedral.
 It was built by Queen Isabella and took over 180 years to complete.

-The Royal Chapel, also known as Capilla Real, is where the Catholic Kings are buried.
+• the Royal Chapel (Capilla Real), a burial place of the Catholic Kings.
 It has the bodies of members of the royal family including Ferdinand and Isabella, and a Treasury with Flemish and Italian art.

-You will also find the lively square from the Nasrid period, Plaza Bib Rambla which is filled with lovely cafes, street performers, lime trees, surrounded by 19th-century townhouses, Renaissance and Baroque churches.
+Another lively square from the Nasrid period is Plaza Bib Rambla, which is filled with lovely cafes, street performers, lime trees, surrounded by 19th-century townhouses, Renaissance and Baroque churches.

 Many consider this to be the best and most diverse area in Granada and the pricing of its accommodation perfectly represents that.
 Whether you’re looking to stay in style or prioritizing great value, there’s an option for everyone, which is why it’s right near the top of my list of the best places to stay in Granada.

-Best places to stay in Granada El Centro:
+Best places to stay in Granada El Centro for first-timers:

 luxury ($$$): Hospes Palacio de los Patos This 5-star hotel is set in a 19th-century palace, in the heart of Granaa centre, 650 m from Granada Cathedral.
 It has a spa with a sauna, Turkish bath, and a relaxing whirlpool, a garden with Arabian-style fountains, 24-hour reception.